Parallel vs. ATG Squats

 Science-Based Conceptual Congruency

 When determining proper arthrokinematics and positioning for any movement it’s critical to examine the scientific principles foundational to neurophysiology, skeletal muscle physiology, motor learning, and biomechanics.
 If the mechanics for a movement such as a squat are correct, then these concepts will not only be practically displayed within the muscular action itself but these principles will be congruent with each other showing no signs of contradiction.
-The following sections will examine some of these principles to illustrate how they align and affirm the parallel position as the optimal squat depth.
+The following sections will examine some of these principles to illustrate how they align and affirm how a squat parameter of 90 degrees to parallel represent the optimal squat depth.

 The Stretch Reflex Redefined